ITV Cymru Wales: Programming

 ITV Cymru Wales produces around six hours a week of national news, current affairs and features programming in English.
 Its flagship programme Wales at Six broadcasts each weeknight at 6pm with shorter ITV News Cymru Wales bulletins throughout the day and during the weekend.

 The news service is supplemented by regular current affairs programmes including Newsweek Wales on Sunday lunchtimes, the long-running investigative series Wales This Week and the political review Sharp End on Monday nights.
-Several feature series are also broadcast throughout the year, including rural affairs series Coast and Country, political interview strand Face to Face, sports chat show In Touch and documentary series such as Helimeds and Time of Your Life.
+Feature series are also broadcast throughout the year, including rural affairs series Coast and Country, political interview strand Face to Face and the arts and entertainment show Backstage.